Where to Get Away From it All: Haleakalā, The Quietest Natural Place on Earth

 When was the last time you really heard nothing?

-With all the visual and audial stimulation in our everyday life, it’s easy to forget the importance of silence and how special that time can be.
+With all the audio-visual stimulation in our everyday life, it’s easy to forget the importance of silence and how special that time can be.
 Recording engineer Gordon Hempton has gone around the world for the last 30 years, set out to find the last natural places on earth with the least human noise.
 Many locals know it to be true, but Hempton was the one who actually measured the decibels and added Haleakalā to his short list.
 Last year, Maui filmmaker Tom Vendetti was inspired by Hempton and released the documentary The Quietest Place on Earth with stunning shots of the landscape.

 Lessons from silence

 When I began the descent down to the crater floor, I felt a real sense of isolation unlike anything I’ve ever felt in any other place.
 Some parts of the trail look the same in all directions; a sea of black and red volcanic ash and cinder with a sprinkle of contrast from the silverswords scattered throughout.
 They say you will be able to find “inner peace” here, but I felt nothing remotely close to peace.
 I am an over-thinker and silence can do this to such a person, or is it that I am just too used to all the background noise?
-After awhile of listening to my own crunching footsteps, the beauty of the unusual surroundings completely took over my senses and there was no way back (especially if you’re in the middle of the Sliding Sands Trail).
+After awhile of listening to my own crunching footsteps, the beauty of the unusual surroundings completely took over my senses and there was no way back (quite literally if you’re in the middle of the Sliding Sands Trail).